-Running a virtual sales kickoff (SKO) in 2021
+Running a virtual sales kickoff (SKO)

 How can you ensure your reps feel connected, motivated and ready to attack a new offer or sales cycle?
 It’s all about a great sales kickoff.
 This annual summit is the go-to for agencies and companies eager to launch an offer or product with incredible energy.